 Hang Son Doong (Mountain River Cave) is the world's "largest cave passage".
 The huge main passage is 180m high, 80m wide and 3.1km long, some parts of the passage are even 175m wide at the bottom.
 This makes it (probably) a little bigger than the former first, Gua Payau (Deer Cave) in Malaysia.

 The cave is a very recent discovery, even for the locals.
 It was first discovered in 1991 by Ho Khanh from Phong Nha village.
 But the locals never entered the cave, because the entrance emitted a frightful wind and noise.
+Or because the first thing in the cave was a 70m deep drop.
 He then worked as a guide for a British caving team and showed them the entrance on their 2009 expedition.
 The British cavers entered the rather small entrance, at least under Vietnamese conditions, which is "only" 10m high and 30m wide.
 After the entrance the passage opened and was 180m high and 80m wide.
 In the first year they surveyed 6.5km of the huge passage, without reaching the end.
 The team had to return the next year to complete the survey of this cave.

 The cave is accessible only during dry season.
 During monsoon the huge passage fills with water and becomes a crushing river.
 The watermarks are visible high up the walls.